Jury finds former Hollywood producer Harvey Weinstein guilty of rape | Politics

 Siebel Newsom and three other women offered testimony that provided the basis for the two counts of rape and five counts of sexual assault that Weinstein faced.
 Four additional women offered similar stories to buttress the prosecution's arguments that Weinstein routinely abused his position as a Hollywood power player to prey on women.

-They said he promised help with securing an audition or a book deal, and then arranged meetings where staff disappeared and left them alone with him.
-Weinstein had said all of his sexual encounters were consensual and had pleaded not guilty.
+They said he promised help with securing an audition or a book deal, then arranged meetings where staff disappeared and left them alone with him.
+Weinstein said all of his sexual encounters were consensual and pleaded not guilty.

 Defense attorneys argued that the women willingly had sex with Weinstein because they believed he would help their careers, part of what they said was a widespread "casting couch" culture in the film industry.
 In two of the cases, they said the sexual contact was fabricated.
 They also highlighted that some of the accusers, including Siebel Newsom, kept in contact with Weinstein, which they argued did not make sense if he had attacked them.